cargocats/Electro-Magic-Tools/README.md

 # Fork
-This mod was forked by the GT:NH Team to continue the development of the 1.7.10 Branch.
+This mod was forked by the GTNH Team to continue the development of the 1.7.10 Branch.
 The up-to-date Master branch can be found on our Jenkins: http://jenkins.usrv.de

-#Issues
+# Issues

 Before posting to the issue tracker, make sure you meet the following criteria: